zartata/AccessibleDrag/README.md

 The Israeli Ministry of Justice recently published regulations requiring Internet websites to comply with Israeli standard 5568, which is based on the W3C Web Content Accessibility Guidelines 2.0.

 In the US, Section 508 is being (slowly) refreshed to harmonize with WCAG 2.
 The European Commission has moved to WCAG 2 as a European government standard.
-The governments of Australia, Canada, France, Germany, Hong Kong, Ireland, Japan, Netherlands, New Zealand, Norway and the UK have already adopted WCAG 2. [ref](http://www.powermapper.com/blog/government-accessibility-standards/)
+The governments of Australia, Canada, France, Germany, Hong Kong, Ireland, Japan, Netherlands, New Zealand, Norway and the UK have [already adopted WCAG 2](http://www.powermapper.com/blog/government-accessibility-standards/).

 Link: [Identifying Legal and Policy Factors for a Specific Organization](http://www.w3.org/WAI/bcase/pol#custom)